Jerreth Sterns

-Jerreth Sterns (born July 1, 1999) is an American football wide receiver who is a free agent.
+Jerreth Sterns (born July 1, 1999) is an American professional football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Houston Baptist before transferring to Western Kentucky.

-High school career
+Early life

 Sterns went to Waxahachie High School.
 As a senior, Sterns caught 8 touchdown passes for 956 yards.
 He was rated as a 2-star recruit and the 374th best player in the state of Texas according to 247 Sports.
 Sterns was originally committed to Army but he decommitted and flipped to Houston Baptist.

 College career

 Houston Baptist

 Sterns played in 11 games as a freshman.
-He recorded 4 receiving touchdowns and one rushing touchdown.
+He recorded four receiving touchdowns and one rushing touchdown.
 His first career touchdown came against SMU.

-As a sophomore in 2019 Sterns, would tally ten total touchdowns on 867 receiving yards in 12 games.
-In a game vs Lamar, he would have three touchdown receptions.
+In the 2019 season, Sterns recorded ten total touchdowns on 867 receiving yards in 12 games as a sophomore.
+In a game against Lamar, he would have three touchdown receptions.

-In 2020, during a shortened four game season, Sterns would have five touchdowns and 454 yards.
+In 2020, during a shortened four-game season, Sterns would have five touchdowns and 454 yards.
 In 27 games with Houston Baptist, Sterns would record 18 touchdowns on 220 receptions for 1,971 yards.
-On December 14, 2020 Sterns along with HBU quarterback Bailey Zappe announced their decision to transfer after the 2020 season.
+On December 14, 2020, Sterns along with HBU quarterback Bailey Zappe announced their decision to transfer after the 2020 season.

 Western Kentucky

 On December 18, 2020, Sterns announced he would be transferring to Western Kentucky following former Houston Baptist OC Zach Kittley and quarterback Bailey Zappe.
 Sterns played in all of Western Kentucky's 14 games posting career highs of 17 touchdowns and 1,902 receiving yards on 150 catches.
 Sterns was the NCAA's leader in receiving yards, receptions and was tied for most receiving touchdowns.
 Behind Sterns and Zappe, the Hilltoppers won the Boca Raton Bowl and earned a spot in the C-USA Championship Game.
-On December 19, 2021, Sterns announced he would be declaring for the 2022 NFL Draft.
+On December 19, 2021, Sterns announced he would be declaring for the 2022 NFL draft.